-When thinking of bowling, the main object that pops into most people’s heads is the bowling ball, and this makes sense since the entire game essentially revolves around this object and how it is thrown by the bowler.
+When thinking of bowling, the main object that pops into most people’s heads is the bowling ball, and this makes sense since the entire game revolves around this object and how the bowler throws it.

-Bowling pins have a long history dating back even centuries, however, over the years they have altered and changed to adapt to the modern game, meaning their weight and height specifically have changed quite a bit.
+Bowling pins have a long history dating back centuries.
+However, over the years, they have altered and changed to adapt to the modern game, meaning their weight and height specifically have changed quite a bit.

-Below we have taken a deep dive into the average weight and height of bowling pins and why this actually matters when you’re on the lanes.
+Below, we have taken a deep dive into the average weight and height of bowling pins and why this matters when you’re on the lanes.

 Why Does The Weight Of A Bowling Pin Matter?

-The weight of a bowling pin will majorly affect how easy it is to be knocked over, and this is a very big deal in bowling.
+The weight of a bowling pin will majorly affect how easy it is to be knocked over, and this is a massive deal in bowling.

-It becomes very easy to score when the pins are lighter since players can knock them down far easier which is usually the case in beginner-specific matches.
+It becomes effortless to score when the pins are lighter since players can knock them down far more easily, which is usually the case in beginner-specific matches.
 Heavier bowling pins make the game more competitive and are more tuned to the standard way of playing the game.

 What Is The Average Weight Of A Bowling Pin Today?

-Today, bowling has become much more modernized and fair, and bowling pins have been included in this trend.
-According to the USBC (United States Bowling Congress), a standard bowling pin should weigh around 3 lbs and 6 ounces, on some occasions however it can be 2-4 ounces less.
+Bowling has become much more modernized and fair, and bowling pins have been included in this trend.
+According to the USBC (United States Bowling Congress), a standard bowling pin should weigh around 3 lbs and 6 ounces; on some occasions, however, it can be 2-4 ounces less.

 Other Bowling Pin Weights

-Duckpins however which are used for duckpin bowling which can be a little easier for beginners usually weigh around 1.5 pounds.
-This makes them extremely light and short, making them perfect for bowlers to practice their swing and technique before moving onto heavier pins in regular ten-pin games.
+Duckpins, however, are used for duckpin bowling, which can be a little easier for beginners, usually weighing around 1.5 pounds.
+This makes them incredibly light and short, perfect for bowlers to practice their swing and technique before moving onto heavier pins in regular ten-pin games.

-Fivepins are also slightly lighter than regular tenpins usually being around 2 pounds on average, making them another great tool for some target practice.
+Fivepins are also slightly lighter than regular ten-pins, usually around 2 pounds on average, making them another great tool for some target practice.

 What Makes A Bowling Pin Heavy?

-Depending on how you want to bowl and the type of game you want to play, pin weights can therefore vary quite a bit, and there are a few factors that make them lighter or heavier.
+Depending on how you want to bowl and the type of game you want to play, pin weights can vary quite a bit, and a few factors make them lighter or heavier.

-Size is one factor, a taller pin will be a lot heavier than a smaller one, however, this can be a bit different if a pin is smaller but has a wider bottom with the main weight center being at the top, this can cause the pin to weigh a bit more.
+Size is one factor; a taller pin will be much heavier than a smaller one.
+However, this can be a bit different if a pin is smaller but has a broader bottom with the main weight center at the top; this can cause the pin to weigh a bit more.

-The material is also extremely important, plastic is usually used to make pins lighter while wooden pins or ones mixed between wood and plastic are usually used for more competitive scenarios since they are heavier to knock down.
+The material is also essential; plastic is usually used to make pins lighter, while wooden pins or ones mixed between wood and plastic are generally used for more competitive scenarios since they are heavier to knock down.

 What Is The Maximum Weight Of A Bowling Pin?

-The reason these weight limits are put into place is to strike the perfect balance between pins being too easy or difficult to knock down.
+These weight limits are put into place to strike the perfect balance between pins being too easy or difficult to knock down.

-However this is not always replicated in all bowling arenas, if you find a lane using heavier pins than the average or much lighter ones, they are probably doing so to either raise the competitive levels or are beginners just trying to get into the swing of throwing a ball and learning new techniques.
+However, this is not always replicated in all bowling alleys; if you find a lane using heavier pins than the average or much lighter ones, they are probably doing so to either raise the competitive levels or are beginners just trying to get into the swing of throwing a ball and learning new techniques.

-In standard games and in mostly all regular bowling lanes however, the weight of a bowling pin should never be more than 3 lbs, this is seen as exceeding the limit and being too heavy for everyone involved to have an enjoyable experience.
+In standard games and mostly all regular bowling lanes, however, the weight of a bowling pin should never be more than 3 lbs; this is seen as exceeding the limit and being too heavy for everyone involved to have an enjoyable experience.

 How Tall Is The Average Bowling Pin?

-The actual size of a pin is also very important as it can make a game easier or more competitive depending on how tall they can be.
-According to the United States Bowling Congress, a standard tenpin must be 4.7 inches in overall diameter with an average height of 14 inches.
+The actual size of a pin is also significant as it can make a game easier or more competitive, depending on how tall it can be.
+According to the United States Bowling Congress, a standard ten-pin must be 4.7 inches in overall diameter with an average height of 14 inches.

-In terms of the other kinds of pins, candlepins tend to be slightly taller at around 15 inches while duckpins are usually around 9 so that they are easier to knock down.
+Regarding the other kinds of pins, candlepins tend to be slightly taller at around 15 inches, while duckpins are usually around 9 inches, making them easier to knock down.

-An important point to note is that tenpin heights actually vary from country to country, for example in Japan the standard height of a tenpin is 8 inches.
-This is because in Japan all ages will play the same game of bowling together and so it makes it fairer for everyone involved.
+An important point to note is that ten-pin heights vary from country to country; for example, in Japan, the standard height of a ten-pin is 8 inches.
+This is because, in Japan, all ages will play the same game of bowling together, making it fairer for everyone involved.

 Frequently Asked Questions